wwwlicious/servicestack-eventstore/ReadMe.md

 ```
 #### Configuring a Read Model Subscription ####

-As mentioned before, a read model subscription is built on top of a catch-up subscription.
-In addition to a catch-up subscription a read model storage must be specified.
+As mentioned previously, a read model subscription is similar to a catch-up subscription with the difference being that a read model subscription subscribes to all streams in EventStore (to the `$all` projection) and requires that storage for the read model be specified.

+A read model is essentially a projection of all events, or a subset thereof, that provides a stateful view of these events in a way that adds value to the end-users of the system.

-So far, the only storage model that has been made available is <a href="http://redis.io/">Redis</a>:
+Thus far, the only storage model that has been made available is <a href="http://redis.io/">Redis</a>:

 ```csharp
 var settings = new SubscriptionSettings()